 I am knee-deep in research for a talk I will give at a conference this spring.
 The conference will be centered on social attitudes towards marriage and family and how those issues are affecting non-profit organizations.
 In preparation I have read innumerable scholarly articles that all point solidly to the depressing and too real fact that marriage rates in Western countries are declining at an alarming rate.

-Experts point to rapid social change, moral relativism and even some welfare programs as causes for shifting attitudes that have led to a decline in marriage rates.
+Experts point to rapid social change, moral relativism and some welfare programs as causes for shifting attitudes that have led to a decline in marriage rates.
 The theories are endless and interesting.
 But even the most interesting theories can get a bit tedious after reading pages and pages of them.
 I loathe anything tedious or dull.
 So I did a bit of unscientific research of my own.
-I contacted some millennials and asked them to share their views on the subject.
+I contacted some millennials friends of mine and asked them to share their views on the subject of marriage and family.

 A small number (one to be exact) of those I queried had optimistic attitudes towards marriage and were confident that their marriage would be successful.
 Twenty-one-year-old Jordyn said:

 “Marriage is not an outdated institution by any means!
 I believe that it is something God gave us and when God created Adam.
 I dream about getting married all the time.
 I have seen healthy marriages and that is what I strive for.”